porscheinformatik/sonarqube-licensecheck/README.md

 ## Installation

-Put the pre-built jar-file (from release downloads) in the directory `$SONARQUBE_HOME/extensions/plugins` and restart the server to install the plugin.
+Put the just builted jar-file (from release downloads) in the directory `$SONARQUBE_HOME/extensions/plugins` and restart the server to install the plugin.
 Activate the rules of this plugin ("License is not allowed", "Dependency has unknown license") in your SonarQube quality profiles - otherwise the plugin is not executed.

 ## Execution